Trusted WordPress tutorials, when you need them most.

 By adding these post types to your RSS feed, you make it easier for users to subscribe to all of your WordPress site content.

-Plus, it can also help improve your website SEO by allowing custom post types in the main RSS feed to be indexed by the search engines.
+Plus, it can also help improve your website SEO by allowing custom post types in the main RSS feed to be indexed by search engines.

 That being said, let’s see how to easily add a custom post type to your main WordPress RSS feed.
-We will cover two methods, so you can use the links below to jump to the method you want to use.
+We will cover two methods, so you can use the links below to jump to the method you want to use:

 Method 1: Add All Custom Post Types to Your WordPress RSS Feed